Pont Alexandre III: The Most Beautiful Bridge in Paris (History + Best Photo Spots)

 Pont Alexandre III, where Parisian elegance meets golden grandeur.

-The bridge was declared a historical monument in 1975, and today it stands as one of the most beautiful bridges in Paris—often photographed, rarely fully understood.
+The bridge was later classified as a historical monument (inscribed/recognized as protected heritage), and today it’s one of the most photographed places in Paris—often captured, rarely fully understood.

 Gilded female allegorical statue of Fame blowing trumpet on Pegasus